marinaoleynik/cartofun/README.md

 5. Delivery type(required)
 6. Payment type(required)
 7. Submit button
+[]send e-mail to customer

-Order done/error page: Thanks/Error text
+(all)Order done/error page: Thanks/Error text

-List of categories:
+(seller, admin)List of categories:
 1. List of categories(clickable, navigate to list of goods in category), with edit/remove buttons
 2. Add category button
-* Category should be empty to successful remove
+[] Category should be empty to successful remove
-* The Confirmation page before remove (yes/no)
+[] The Confirmation page before remove (yes/no)

-Add/edit category page:
+(seller, admin)Add/edit category page:
 1. Path(select from list)
 2. Category name
+3. Save button

-List of goods in category:
+(seller, admin)List of goods in category:
 1. List of goods(clickable, navigate to good info), with edit/remove buttons
 2. Add good button
-* The Confirmation page before remove (yes/no)
+[] The Confirmation page before remove (yes/no)
-* Can't be removed if some items is already in DB, that's why some goods can be marked as "not visible for customer, but exists in DB"
+[] Can't be removed if some items is already in DB, that's why some goods can be marked as "not visible for customer, but exists in DB"

-Add/Edit Good:
+(seller, admin)Add/Edit Good:
 1. Path(category) -> default value set from prev page, but can be changed
 2. Name
 3. Price